itsmohamedyahia/hashnode/cl9bnj1k4000409mncy9tawiq.md

 If you will use this command multiple times, you could make your own git command that corresponds to this long command with its options.

-To make it, you will run git config command as follows
+To make it, you will run git config command as follows:

 ```
 git config --global alias.<new-commit-name> <new-commit-correspondent>